vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - NFS
 - vVols

 vSphere with Tanzu uses storage policies to integrate with shared datastores.
-The policies represent datastores and manage the storage placement of such objects as control plane VMs, container images, and persistent storage volumes.
+The policies represent datastores and manage the storage placement of objects, such as control plane VMs, container images, and persistent storage volumes.

 Before you enable vSphere with Tanzu, create storage policies.
 The storage polices are used by the Supervisor Cluster and namespaces.
 Depending on your vSphere storage environment, you can create several storage policies to represent different classes of storage.